 If you love cherishing something unique and unforgettable, then Tuensang can be just the right choice for you to explore and get a different taste of India.
 It is located at a distance of 2,378, 3,224, 1,479, 3,423 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Tuensang by the following means of public transportation.

-By Air.
-The Dimapur Airport (DMU) is the closest to this town situated 250-300 km away.
+The Jorhat Airport (JRH) and Dimapur Airport (DMU) are the nearest airports situated at the distance of 195 km and 210 km respectively.
 Constructed during world war II, this airport is considered to be the only civil base airport in the entire northeastern region.
 Although the airport has good flight connectivity, you will have to take some means of local conveyance to reach Tuensang as you deboard at the airport.
 The airport is well-routed with regular and connecting flights via major Indian airline services.